 What Is a Stock Split?

-Ultimately, stock splits are cosmetic.
-They offer publicly traded companies a way to either increase their price per share, or reduce their price per share by adjusting the number of shares of the company.
+Ultimately, stock splits are cosmetic, changing the number of existing shares without changing the overall value of the company.
+They offer publicly traded companies a way to either increase their price per share, or reduce their price per share by adjusting the number of outstanding shares of the company.

 Think of a publicly traded company as a pie, and each share of stock as a piece of that pie.
 By increasing the number of pieces within the pie, each individual slice becomes smaller, or less valuable.
 Conversely, when you cut the pie into fewer pieces, each slice is larger, making it more valuable.
 A stock split is essentially the decision to carve up the pie differently.